Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Moving average: mean(offset_list(pivot_where(${opportunities.opportunity_funnel_stage} = "SAO",${opportunities.number_of_opportunities}), -2,3))
 - When LookML errors occur but we still want to commit: Shift click on the arrow next to validate again - here we can actually commit the code
 - We can create usage and metadata reports with i__looker: https://tessian.eu.looker.com/explore/i__looker/history?qid=qrQxWuqEwUSOG7DqJW33iu
+- Grant Looker access to Redshift table:
+  - GRANT USAGE ON SCHEMA facebook TO looker;
+  - GRANT SELECT ON ALL TABLES IN SCHEMA facebook TO looker;

 **Parameters and liquid for displaying currencies:**